 The race started at 6 am, roughly 1.5 hours before sunrise.
 The first two or three kilometers were on single track that traverses a few awkward rocky riverbeds and soggy meadows.
 This, along with the dark made the going quite slow.
 Thereafter started a winding uphill on a graded road to reach the first summit after about 10 km and 516 m vertical gain.
 I was somewhere in the middle of the pack and the long line of head torches was clearly visible above and below me as it snaked up the pass along the switchbacks.
 The terrain was completely runnable, but contending with strong gusts of katabatic winds in the dark had most of us powerwalking the largest parts up to km 7.

-Cresting the first peak at early dawn was a magnificent sight, but I soon realised that the wind and cold at these high altitudes were something I wasn’t prepared for at the time.
+Cresting the first peek at early dawn was a magnificent sight, but I soon realised that the wind and cold at these high altitudes were something I wasn’t prepared for at the time.
 My gloves were neatly tugged away in my pack and stopping to get them out wasn’t an option.
 It was too cold and my fingers were already numb, so ziplock zippers would pose a problem.

 The next few kilometers down the valley were absolutely lovely.
 Up to about km 17 the going was pretty easy on the gravel road.
 We were now in proper Berber country.
 Scenery included small mountain villages blending into the steep slopes and the lush greenery of the river down below in the valley.
 The route veered off from the graded road and we found ourselves descending along a steep, rocky single track through the village and down to the river.